Richardson's ground squirrel: Behavior

 Richardson's ground squirrels appear to live communally, but they organize their social structure around female kinship.
 A female Richardson's ground squirrel will tolerate the presence of closely related females, but are territorial towards other individuals.
 Individuals are territorial around their nest sites.
 The burrows of Richardson's ground squirrels are grouped closely together in colonies, and individuals give audible alarm calls when possible predators approach.
 Recent research has shown that in some cases, ultrasonic alarm calls are given, and are responded to by other members of the colony.
 Richardson's ground squirrels use two audible alarm calls, a high-pitched whistle and a 'chirp' call.
 The whistle is given in response to terrestrial predators, while the chirp is given in response to aerial predators such as hawks.

-Predators include hawks, owls, snakes, weasels, badgers and coyotes.
+Predators include hawks, owls, snakes, weasels, American badgers and coyotes.

 Feeding

-These animals are omnivores, eating seeds, nuts, grains, grasses and insects.
-In addition they have cannibalistic tendencies, where they will consume the corpses of other ground squirrels after dragging them down their burrows or indeed on the surface.
+These animals are omnivores, eating seeds, nuts, grains, grasses and insects (especially crickets, caterpillars and grasshoppers).
+They stuff their cheek pouches with seeds, which are stored in the burrow and likely eaten in spring.
+They are also reported to cannibalize ground squirrels killed by road traffic.